EntrustCorporation/cps/entrust.md

 3. Must not include either `id-kp-serverAuth`, `id-kp-emailProtection`, `id-kp-codeSigning` or `id-kp-timeStamping` EKUs in the same Certificate, and
 4. Must not include additional key usage purposes unless the CA is aware of a reason for including the key usage purpose in the Certificate.

-**OV TLS, EV TLS, Code Signing, EV Code Signing and S/MIME Certificates**
+**TLS, Code Signing, EV Code Signing and S/MIME Certificates**

-Cross-certificates issued to support OV TLS, EV TLS, Code Signing, EV Code Signing or S/MIME Certificates will only be issued to a CA which meets the Baseline Requirements, S/MIME Baseline Requirements, or Code Signing Baseline Requirements, as applicable.
+Cross-certificates issued to support TLS, Code Signing, EV Code Signing or S/MIME Certificates will only be issued to a CA which meets the Baseline Requirements, S/MIME Baseline Requirements, or Code Signing Baseline Requirements, as applicable.
 The Cross-certificate subject name will be byte-for-byte identical to the encoded subject name of the existing CA Certificate.

 #### 7.1.2.3 Subscriber Certificate